bhoomikapayal/simple-calculator/README.md

 # simple-calculator
 Designed-calculator

---This calculator is designed with html css and javascript.
+--This calculator is designed with html and css.

 who can designed this